kaonashi-passwords/Kaonashi/README.md

 ## Disclaimer and License
  + These code and wordlists are for LAWFUL, ETHICAL AND EDUCATIONAL PURPOSES ONLY.
  + The files contained in this repository are released "as is" without warranty, support, or guarantee of effectiveness.
- + Ee are open to hearing about any issues found within these files and will be actively maintaining this repository for the foreseeable future.
+ + We are open to hearing about any issues found within these files and will be actively maintaining this repository for the foreseeable future.
 If you find anything noteworthy, let us know and we'll see what we can do about it.

 The authors did not steal, phish, deceive or hack in any way to get hold of these passwords.
 All lines in these files were obtained through freely available means.